Curriculum

 Art Foundations is an introductory course in which students explore art and a variety of artmaking processes.
 Students also learn about concepts/big ideas that make connections between art and life through the disciplines of aesthetics, art criticism, art history, and art production.

-Year, Semester | Grades 9, 10, 11, 12; Credit: 1/2 or 1
+Semester (may be taken both semesters) | Grades 9, 10, 11, 12; Credit: 1/2

 2D Art is a survey course that introduces the disciplines of drawing, painting, printmaking, computer-generated art, and photography.
 The course emphasizes the materials, techniques, processes, history, and language of art.
 This class can be taken after the completion of Art Foundations, and may be taken more than once as it will cater to the artist’s skill level.
-Prerequisite: Art 1 - Foundations

-Year, Semester | Grades 10, 11, 12; Credit: 1/2 or 1
+Semester (may be taken both semesters) | Grades 9, 10, 11, 12; Credit: 1/2

 Art 3D Design will be learning about and creating sculptural art works.
 Students learn to translate their 2-dimensional skills into 3-dimensional forms through the exploration of natural, abstract, and synthetic sculptural forms using materials that may include, but are not limited to clay, plaster, and mixed media.
 This class can be taken after the completion of Art Foundations, and may be taken more than once as it will cater to the artist’s skill level.
 Prerequisite: Art 1 - Foundations